 Key success factors

-Clean water and stable parameters
+Clean water and long term stable parameters.

 Comprehensive water column nutrient availability necessary for long term health and robust plants/optimal form.
 It takes months for Anubias species to show deficiencies in slow growing tanks.